mite51/CudaSDF/README.md

 # CudaSDF

-This project implements a Marching Cubes algorithm using CUDA and OpenGL for visualization, based on the NVIDIA PhysX implementation.
+This project implements a Marching Cubes algorithm using CUDA and OpenGL for visualization.

 ## Prerequisites